andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ```

-And if we find them, actively cancel them in order to create a window to run our `alter table`:
+If we find them, we could cancel them to create a window to run our `alter table`.
+Hopefully they can be retried.
 ```sql
 SELECT pg_cancel_backend(blocking_pid);
 ```